AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/DatapredictTheBackupPlanWhenEverythingFallsToShit.md

 # Why Did This Library Was Created In The First Place

-> Datapredict - The Backup Plan When Everything Falls To Shit
+> Section 1: Datapredict - The Backup Plan When Everything Falls To Shit

 With the writing on the wall regarding to my future career prospects on my final year of the second semester, I needed anything to fix my trajectory.